Take a look at our general FAQs below for further information on the challenge.

 Our prices are as all-inclusive as possible.
 All your meals and refreshments during the day of the challenge are included (excluding breakfast on the first day).
 Accommodation, outward travel from and return travel to the start point is also included.

 The costs of travel to and from the start points, accommodation before the ride begins, spares that are needed for your bike during the ride (although they will be fitted for free), holiday insurance or insurance for your bike while in use or in transit or storage.
-You will also need to find your own way from the Paris hotel to the station to catch the Eurostar.
 Bar bills are not included so it is advisable to bring enough cash for your evening drinks.

 Take a look at our FAQs below to find out more.